-- in an emergency (see "Emergency Services," below); - for urgent care when you are outside the service area (see "Coverage for Urgent Care When You are Outside the Service Area," below); - in the event you receive covered services from a non-network provider (such as an anesthesiologist or radiologist) in a network hospital or other network facility, under certain circumstances the plan will pay for these covered services as if they had been provided by a network provider. - certain specific continuity of care situations (see "Continuity of Care", below); and - in rare cases when no network provider has the professional expertise needed to provide the required service.
+- in an emergency (see "Emergency Services," below); - for urgent care when you are outside the service area (see "Coverage for Urgent Care When You are Outside the Service Area," below); - in the event you receive covered services from a non-network provider (such as an anesthesiologist or radiologist) in a network hospital or other network facility, under certain circumstances the plan will pay for these covered services as if they had been provided by a network provider in accordance with state and federal law.
+Please contact Member Services if you have any questions after receiving a provider bill in this situation. - certain specific continuity of care situations (see "Continuity of Care", below); and - in rare cases when no network provider has the professional expertise needed to provide the required service.
 In such case, your PCP or the plan may arrange for you to see a non-network provider.
 Your PCP must first get prior authorization from a plan authorized reviewer.
 (If you are authorized to see a non-network provider, your applicable cost-sharing does not change.)